ray-project/ray/doc/source/ray-observability/getting-started.rst

 You can select the time range of the metrics in the top right corner.
 The graphs refresh automatically every 15 seconds.

-There is also a convenient button to open the grafana UI from the dashboard.
+There is also a convenient button to open the Grafana UI from the dashboard.
 The Grafana UI provides additional customizability of the charts.

 .. _dash-workflow-cpu-memory-analysis: